Numbness gives way to anger in Cyprus over bailout

 Anger and impatience is rising as the results of an official inquiry into what caused the crisis, and exactly who knew what and when, is unlikely to be ready for weeks.

 Hundreds of bank workers protested outside parliament on Thursday, worried that they could lose much of their pension savings under the terms of the bailout deal.
-This stipulates that some depositors have to bear part of the rescue's cost if their accounts hold more than 100,000 euros.
+This stipulates that some depositors have to bear part of the rescue's cost if their accounts hold more than 100,000 euros ($128,500).

 "I am disappointed and angry," said Iacovos Louca, 53, who works at Popular Bank, which is being wound down under the 10 billion deal with the EU and International Monetary Fund.
 "The politicians are out of touch with our problems and the big guys, who had the information, managed to take their money abroad."